BBC London (TV programme): History

 In 2020, the weekday lunchtime bulletin of BBC London merged with that of South East Today to join forces with the latest on COVID-19 as BBC London and South East, hosted by the South East Today team in Tunbridge Wells.
 All other bulletins remain separate between the two regions.

-On 18 October 2022, BBC London merged production teams with BBC News at 6 and 10 teams.
-This resulted in them moving to Studio B in Broadcasting House for those programs.
-Breakfast, lunchtime, and weekend bulletins continue to produce in a redesigned Studio D of the said building.
+On 18 October 2022, BBC London merged production teams with BBC News at Six and Ten teams.
+This resulted in those programmes moving to Studio B in Broadcasting House.
+Breakfast, lunchtime, and weekend bulletins continue to be produced in a redesigned Studio D.

 Satellite broadcast

 The programme can be viewed throughout the UK and Europe on digital satellite channel 974 on the BBC UK regional TV on satellite service.